RedHatInsights/insights-chrome/docs/migrationGuide.md

     // exposes: {}, - uncomment and fill in if you want to control what is exposed
     // shared : [], - uncomment and add your shared modules
-    // debug: true, - uncomment if you want to see what is used })
+    // debug: true, - uncomment if you want to see what is used
+    // moduleName,  - uncomment if you want to name your module differently })
 );
 ```

+If you change `exposes` or `moduleName` prop you have to update config accordingly.

 (If you are using shared config you can skip to [Change exporting of your app](/RedHatInsights/insights-chrome/blob/master/docs/migrationGuide.md#Change-exporting-of-your-app))
 If you want to have full control over what is used you can define your own federated module